-We envision a world in which epilepsy is widely understood, and where those who live with it feel fully supported.
+We envision a world in which epilepsy and seizures are widely understood, and where those who live with them feel fully supported.

-We build a caring community for people affected by epilepsy, through support, education and awareness.
+We build a caring community for people affected by epilepsy and other seizure disorders, through support, education and awareness.

-We are solely dedicated to supporting people living with epilepsy to live well.
+We are solely dedicated to supporting people living with epilepsy and other seizure disorders to live well.

 CHILDREN AND YOUTH SERVICES